APickledWalrus/ENGCMP0600-programming-manual/pages/cobol.md

 COBOL has been expanded upon for decades.
 In fact, in 2002, it was expanded to become object-oriented (although this standard has been poorly and inconsistently supported).
 Many implementations of COBOL exist, including those by [IBM](https://developer.ibm.com/languages/cobol/) and [FSF](https://gnucobol.sourceforge.io/).

 ### Downsides/Difficulties
+Compared to modern programming languages, it is wordier, hard to apply for certain applications (e.g. not so general purpose), and may take far longer to run and compile programs.

 # Ecosystem
 There is no standard application for executing COBOL code, although [OpenCobolIDE](https://pypi.org/project/OpenCobolIDE/) is rather popular.